JTechnologies/TicTime/README.md

 These names are derived from the metric names (Excluding Licotic, where the root Lico- is new root meaning 10,000.
 This is because there is no official root between Kilo- and Mega-.
 In this case, we created the root Lico- because L is after K and before M.)

 ## Date Format
 The date is written as M .
-L K
+L K H

-So May 19th, 2021 would be 2021.38
+So May 20th, 2021 would be

 ## Time Format
-The time is written as H .
-De T Di
+The time is written as  De .
+T Di C

 So 1:31:3 AM would be 1.753 (Maybe.
 Because of the nature of Tic Time, the time is dependent upon the date.)

-## Caveats